tytydraco/yessleep/out/The_deus_noise__the_devils_notes.md

 >*”If you hear it, don’t answer, don’t make a sound- don’t let him know you are listening, you have to survive 50 days.”

-50 days?
+“50 days?”
 I thought to myself, it’s already been around a couple of weeks, I must gather my strength and keep going, at least there’s hope.

 The noises kept coming, back and forth, sometimes for longer times, sometimes louder, it really distracted me, I was having ear bleed often, but my only goal was to end those 50 days.

 It’s the last day of this nightmare, it will be over soon.
 I kept silent, waiting for it to end, not telling anyone about this, it’s almost 50 days, just a few more minutes.

-Then it happened, the loudest noise I ever heard, I could swear that it could have shattered the windows, I couldn’t even hear afterwards, the noise lasted for a minute or two, it stopped, it ended, the 50 days are over, or at least I hoped so.
+Then it happened, the loudest noise I have ever heard, I could swear that it could have shattered windows, I couldn’t even hear afterwards, the noise lasted for a minute or two, it stopped, it ended, the 50 days are over, or at least I hoped so.

 A month went by, no noises since, no devil’s notes… nothing.
 I have completely forgotten about it, I opened youtube to watch a video, and then it happened… youtube recommended me a new video from the same creator, no title, it was just another dibbuk box in the thumbnail.